viewzavr/vr-cinema/local_data_server/README.md

 # I-UPPER-FILES
 If loading file that is relative and upper to current cinema dir on disk, allow loading it if it is referenced in data.csv.

+## F-LOCAL-CINEMA
+VR-Cinema should be server from local installation, not internet-hosted one.

+# I-AUTOCLOSE-SERVER
+Count clients and close server? // Ws

+# I-AUTOOPEN-ONCE-SCENE
+If there is only 1 scene, auto open it instead of listing?

+# I-SAVE-THUMBS
+Together with viewzavr-player.json, save thumb files.

+# I-KEEP-HISTORY
+Maybe, keep a history of viewzavr-player.json.
+Maybe in separate files, or maybe in 1 big file (including thumbs?)